 Initiative Measure 937 (I-937), the Energy Independence Act, was passed into law through the 2006 General Election in Washington.
 I-937 requires investor-owned, cooperative, and government-owned electric utilities with over 25,000 customers to acquire qualified renewable energy resources and/or renewable energy credits in incremental amounts until those resources or credits equal 15 percent of the utility's total retail load in 2020.
 I-937 also requires these utilities to meet biennial energy conservation targets, the first of which must be met in 2012.
-Furthermore, by January 1, 2012, electric utilities subject to I-937's mandates must have acquired enough incremental renewable energy and/or renewable energy credits to meet 3 percent of their load.
-Failure to comply with renewable energy and energy efficiency standards will result in penalties of at least \$50 per MWh being assessed against a utility for each MWh it is deficient in meeting a standard.
+Furthermore, by January 1, 2012, electric utilities subject to I-937's mandates were required to acquire enough qualified incremental renewable energy and/or renewable energy credits to meet 3 percent of their load.
+This renewable energy standard increases to 9 percent in 2016.
+Failure to comply with renewable energy and energy efficiency standards could result in penalties of \$50 per MWh or greater being assessed against a utility for each MWh it is deficient in meeting a standard.
 A utility would be deemed to comply with the renewable energy standard if it invests at least 4 percent of its total annual retail revenue requirement on the incremental costs of renewable energy resources and/or renewable energy credits.
+As noted in the following section, we have taken the steps necessary to meet the requirements of I-937.
+In 2012, the Governor signed into law Senate Bill 5575, which amended I-937 to define our Kettle Falls Generating Station and certain other biomass energy facilities which commenced operation before March 31, 1999, as resources that may be used to meet the renewable energy standards beginning in 2016.